 IHI Carbon-Neutral 2050

-The IHI Group is committed to achieving the Paris Agreement’s effort target of “Keeping the global average temperature increase to 1.5°C compared to pre-industrial levels” by promoting “IHI Carbon-Neutral 2050.”
+The IHI Group is committed to achieving the Paris Agreement’s target of limiting the global average temperature increase to well below 2°C above pre-industrial levels, and striving to limit the temperature increase to 1.5°C above pre-industrial levels, by promoting “IHI Carbon-Neutral 2050.”

 The Group aims to halve direct and indirect greenhouse gas emissions (Scope 1, 2) from its business activities compared to 2019 by fiscal 2030 and achieve effectively zero emissions by 2050.
-As short-term measures, the Group established the IHI Group Environment Action Plan 2023 (FY2023–FY2025) and set targets of reducing total Scope 1 and 2 emissions by 12,000 t-CO2e and reducing energy intensity (energy consumption per unit of sales) by 3% compared to fiscal 2022 through capital investment.
+As short-term measures, the Group established the IHI Group Environment Action Plan 2023 (FY2023–FY2025) and set the target of reducing total Scope 1 and 2 emissions by 12,000 t-CO2e through capital investment.
+The Group succeeded in reducing emissions by 9,000 t-CO2e in fiscal 2024, with the goal of achieving a further reduction of 3,000 t-CO2e by fiscal 2025.
+The Group has also set a target of reducing energy intensity (energy consumption per unit of sales) by 3% compared to fiscal 2022.

 The Group also aims to achieve effectively zero greenhouse gas emissions released in upstream and downstream processes (Scope 3) by 2050.
 The Group formulated the Scope 3 Emissions Reduction Roadmap, will reduce emissions with a focus on category 11 (use of sold products) and category 1 (purchased products and services), which have particularly large emissions, to achieve carbon neutrality across Scopes 1, 2, and 3.